It's Friday, live from the Southern Command in sunny South Florida.

 It's the future, but not where we live.

-So Ted Kennedy, fighting as hard to stop the windmill farm as he did to pass health care, one month before passing away, writes the leader of the regime a letter, I'm sure he figures will tug at the heartstrings of the regime leader, begging not to put the wind farm there.
+So Ted Kennedy, fighting as hard to stop the windmill farm as he did to pass health care, one month before passing away, writes the leader of the regime a letter I'm sure he figures will tug at the heartstrings of the regime leader, begging not to put the wind farm there.

 Please do not dishonor my memory this way.

-Senator Kennedy passes away, and after a few months passage of time, for an appropriate amount of respect to be paid, the Interior Secretary from Colorado goes to Massachusetts wearing his cowboy hat and says, screw all of you.
+Senator Kennedy passes away, and after a few months' passage of time for an appropriate amount of respect to be paid, the Interior Secretary from Colorado goes to Massachusetts wearing his cowboy hat and says, screw all of you.

 We're putting a wind farm out there.

-Salazar wears a cowboy hat everywhere he goes.
+Salazar wears a cowboy hat, everybody goes.

-Double crossers, liars, cheats, put it everywhere but where we're gonna be, sock all these inconveniences to everybody, the little people, but spare us.
+Sock all these inconveniences to everybody, the little people, but spare us.

 Yeah, we need wind farm energy.